dbuzzin/react-responsive-styles/README.md

 ```

-The object containing the components is destructred in "breakpoins.js" which makes it a bit smoother when importing the reusable components to another file.
+The object containing the components is destructred when exported from "breakpoins.js" which makes it a bit smoother when importing the reusable components to another file.

 #### App.js